fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Since Arabia did not have a government, and since the Arabs were anarchists by instinct, they were locked up in ceaseless warfare.
 War was a permanent institution of the Arabian society.
 The desert could support only a limited number of people, and the state of inter-tribal war maintained a rigid control over the growth of population.
 But the Arabs themselves did not see war in this light.

-To them, war was a pastime or rather a dangerous sport, or a species of tribal drama, waged by professionals, according to old and gallant codes, while the “audience” cheered.
+To them, war was a pastime or rather a dangerous sport, or a species of tribal drama, waged by professionals, according to old and gallant codes, while the "audience" cheered.
 Eternal peace held no appeal for them, and war provided an escape from drudgery and from the monotony of life in the desert.

 They, therefore, courted the excitement of the clash of arms.
 War gave them an opportunity to display their skills at archery, fencing and horsemanship, and also, in war, they could distinguish themselves by their heroism and at the same time win glory and honor for their tribes.
 In many cases, the Arabs fought for the sake of fighting, whether or not there was a cause belli.

 G. E. Grunebaum:
->“In the century before the rise of Islam the tribes dissipated all their energies in tribal guerrilla fighting, all against all.”
+>"In the century before the rise of Islam the tribes dissipated all their energies in tribal guerrilla fighting, all against all."
 (Classical Islam – A History 600-1258 – 1970)

 The nomadic tribes ranged over the peninsula and plundered the caravans and the small settlements.
 Many caravans and villages bought immunity from these raids by paying a fixed amount of money to the nomadic freebooters.